codenart/codenart.github.io/_posts/2-css/2017-08-24-css-5-background-properties.md

 We've used the `background-color` property some times in the previous tutorial.
-This time we're gonna set an image as background of a container using `background-image`.
+This time we're gonna set an image as background of a container using `background-image` property.
 This is the syntax of the property:

 `background-image: url(path-to-image);`

-The path to the image is depend on if your image is stored locally or somewhere else on the internet.
+The path to the image depends on if your image is stored locally or somewhere else on the internet.
 In the example below, we'll use an image which is hosted by [postimg.org](https://postimg.org/ "ext").